imate

 Modified Gram-Schmidt orthogonalization process to orthogonalize the vector v against a subset of the...

-static void copy_vector(const DataType *input_vector, const LongIndexType vector_size, DataType *output_vector)
+static void copy_vector(const DataType *RESTRICT input_vector, const LongIndexType vector_size, DataType *RESTRICT output_vector)

 Copies a vector to a new vector.
 Result is written in-place.

-static void subtract_scaled_vector(const DataType *input_vector, const LongIndexType vector_size, const DataType scale, DataType *output_vector)
+static void subtract_scaled_vector(const DataType *RESTRICT input_vector, const LongIndexType vector_size, const DataType scale, DataType *RESTRICT output_vector)

 Subtracts the scaled input vector from the output vector.

-static DataType euclidean_norm(const DataType *vector, const LongIndexType vector_size)
+static DataType euclidean_norm(const DataType *RESTRICT vector, const LongIndexType vector_size)

 Computes the Euclidean norm of a 1D array.